Template syntax

 </ul>

 Inside the loop, template expressions have access to the item being looped, as well as all parent properties.
-In addition, :for supports an optional second alias for the index of the looped item:
+Additionally, :for supports an optional second alias for the index of the looped item:

 <li :for="(item, index) in items">